 I can only show you the door, you must walk through it yourself.
 So, this is me saying, “Why don’t you try a plant-based diet, and see how it affects your general every day mood and running performance”.

 If you’re not very familiar with what the plant-based diet is all about, here are some awesome Netflix and Amazon Plant-Based Diet Documentaries for you, they’re so inspiring to watch and I’m confident they’ll motivate you to try the plant-based lifestyle!

-I’ve written a whole article about the benefits of living a plant-based lifestyle as an athlete HERE – so definitely bookmark that page if you’re interested in it – Summary of the benefits are below.
+I’ve written a whole article about the benefits of living a plant-based lifestyle as an athlete HERE – so definitely bookmark that page if you’re interested in it – A summary of the benefits is below.
 A plant-based diet can: